jurlaub/jubilant-geller/writeup_traffic_sign_classifier.md

 * Validation Accuracy = 0.956
 * Test Accuracy = 0.935

 After getting the model to work, I tested iteratively.
 The first few runs experimented with various parameters.
 The results were no where near 0.89 mostly in the 0.35 - 0.55 range.
 I looked at the preprocessing step to make sure that was not confounding the results.
 This was the point where I experimented with the idea of grayscaling the model.
 After reading the tensorflow documentation and other resources, the objective to normalize between -1 and 1 was discovered.
 That convinced me that the adjustments to the normalizing step was correct.
 So the next step was to add a dropout to the LeNet.
 I added it to the end because it seemed like the layers and steps within an epoch should be almost fully finished before dropping values.
-I did not test alternatives.
+I did not test alternative placements or other elements.

 You can see a rough test history in the LeNet cell where I captured each test run.
 After reaching the target accuracy on the test batch I continued with the project.
 Later, when applying the individual images, I discovered that the training images were using float64 data and I needed to make adjustments to handle the changes.
 With the float32, fewer epochs were needed to reach the same level of accuracy.